JaKooLit/Hyprland-v3.5/README.md

 - [ ] Use kitty in favor of foot
 - [ ] Install zsh and oh-my-zsh without necessary steps above

-### Special thanks to:
-- @markob94 for testing of this script and fine tuning initial bugs